nishanttomar21/azure-storage-blob-demo/README.md

 - Uploads multiple file types to the container
 - Lists all blobs in the container
 - Downloads the blobs with a "downloaded_" prefix
-- Deletes the blobs after downloading
+- Deletes the container after downloading
 - Performs final verification of local files

 ## Features